withoutboats/rfcs/text/0000-async_await.md

 The use of the `break` keyword instead of `return` could be beneficial to indicate that it applies to the async block and not its surrounding function.
-On the other hand this would introduce a difference to closures and async closures which make use the `return` keyword.
+On the other hand this would introduce a difference to closures and async closures which make use of the `return` keyword.